WayneKeenan/picraftzero/README.md

 # Status

 This is a prototype and all feedback is welcomed, please raise a [GitHub issue](https://github.com/WayneKeenan/picraftzero/issues) for feature requests, questions and bug reports.

+This README is all the current documentation fit for end-user consumption, please ignore the 'docs' folder as that is mostly a collection of badly formatted notes, very much a work in progress.

 # Quick Start - Installing on a Pi